reactima/adeptima-hiring/Front-Principles.md

 * All the UI should be built mobile first
 * Use SVG instead of png or jpg whenever possible
-* Use SASS for building CSS http://sass-lang.com/guide Review UI kits styles before adding new ones
+* Use SASS for building CSS http://sass-lang.com/guide
+  - Review UI kits styles before adding new ones

 ## Reactjs / Redux
 * Know your components.
 Read the entire source code
 * Minimize external dependences
 * Fail gracefully.
-No PropTypes.
 Components should be resistant to various props scenarios
 * *Don’t understand, ask* Review Components with colleagues before refactoring

 ## Javascript code style and linter
-* ES6 only.
-Most of code will be used for the next 10+ years
-* Use Airbnb style guide: https://github.com/airbnb/javascript
 * Use ESlint and [Prettier](https://github.com/prettier/prettier) for enforcing the style guide
-* Use [CircleCI](https://circleci.com) for build process ( running lints and test units )
+* Use Gitlab CI for build process ( running lints and test units )
 * All lint issues should be resolved before code review

 ## Personal Staging